What is Breast Implant Revision by Dr Turner?

 Double Bubble Deformity

 Double bubble deformity is a static deformity and occurs when the implant settles below the natural breast fold creating a defined crease on the lower part of the breast implant leaving an unattractive appearance.
 There are many surgical techniques that can be implemented to alleviate double bubble deformity depending on the underlying cause.

 Breast Implant Malposition

-Breast implants may shift upward, downward, inward (symmastia) or outward (toward the armpit).
-Although occasionally unavoidable, meticulous surgical technique can help avoid implant displacement.
-As part of your breast augmentation surgery Dr Turner creates a very precise pocket for the implant in order to avoid implant displacement and malposition.
+Breast implants may shift upward, downward, inward or outward (toward the armpit).
+Although occasionally unavoidable, meticulous surgical techniques can help avoid implant displacement.
+As part of your breast augmentation surgery, Dr Turner creates a very precise pocket for the implant in order to avoid implant displacement and malposition.
 Patients who request overly large implants are at greater risk of implant displacement.

-Lateral displacement occurs when breast implants shift towards the armpit resulting in lose of cleavage definition.
-Although it is natural for your breasts to naturally drift toward your armpits when you are lying down, implants should not remain in this position when you are seated or standing upright.
-When the breast implant pocket becomes too large either from over dissection or over time with expansion, the implants can fall off to the sides when the patient is lying down.
-In some patients with significant chest wall asymmetries ‘pectus carinatum’ this is unavoidable due to the extreme slope of the chest wall.
+Lateral displacement occurs when breast implants shift towards the armpit resulting in loss of cleavage definition.
+Although it is natural for your breasts to drift toward your armpits when you are lying down, implants should not remain in this position when you are seated or standing upright.
+In some patients with significant chest wall asymmetries ‘pectus carinatum’ is unavoidable due to the extreme slope of the chest wall.

 Breast Implant Rippling